pkg-tool/vibro/docs/src/key-bindings.md

 ]
 ```

-You can see all of Zed's default bindings in the default keymaps for [MacOS](https://github.com/zed-industries/zed/blob/main/assets/keymaps/default-macos.json) or [Linux](https://github.com/zed-industries/zed/blob/main/assets/keymaps/default-linux.json).
+You can see all of Vector's default bindings in the repository at `assets/keymaps/default-macos.json` and `assets/keymaps/default-linux.json`.

 If you want to debug problems with custom keymaps you can use `dev: Open Key Context View` from the command palette.
-Please file [an issue](https://github.com/zed-industries/zed) if you run into something you think should work but isn't.
+Please file an issue in this repository if you run into something you think should work but isn't.

 ### Keybinding syntax

-Zed has the ability to match against not just a single keypress, but a sequence of keys typed in order.
+Vector has the ability to match against not just a single keypress, but a sequence of keys typed in order.
 Each key in the `"bindings"` map is a sequence of keypresses separated with a space.

 Each keypress is a sequence of modifiers followed by a key.
 The modifiers are: